Accommodated Testing Faculty Instructions

 General Overview

-• The Office of Testing Services utilizes Accessible Information Management (AIM) to approve and track exams as they are proctored by staff personnel.
+• The Office of Testing Services utilizes the Accommodations Portal to approve and track exams as they are proctored by staff personnel.

 • This system allows students registered with approved accommodations to request a Faculty Notification Letter for the particular course be emailed directly to faculty/instructors listed for the course(s).